-13. The Room of Sigils and Stairs (EL2)
+13. The Room of Sigils and Stairs (EL 2)

-meaningless sigils.
+This semiworked cavern is covered with odd and meaningless sigils.
 There is a nystul's magic aura on each and every one (there are 3,593 in all).
-They cover the floor, walls and ceiling (and there are illusory symbols suspended in midair as well), and there is no way to cross the room without stepping on at least a few hundred.
-The stairs lead down to the great bottom level: Level 6.
+They cover the floor, walls and ceiling (and there are illusory symbols suspended in midair as well), and there is no way to cross the room